9dots/tech-and-tape/coder/level-3/lesson-plans/lesson-11/lesson.md

 - [ ] **Turn and Talk:** Students share their top 2 emoji ideas and explain why they created it for the person they chose.

 - [ ] **Define** Prototype (18 minutes) (slide 10)
   - **Modeling:** Show prototype of math face emoji
     - Show more of video from above. https://youtu.be/1w12ztafphk?t=32
 - Students prototype their favorite pixel emoji idea on handout.

-<note type="remind" title="Reminder">Remind students that the designing process is iterative.
+<note type="reminder" title="Reminder">Remind students that the designing process is iterative.
 If they begin prototyping and realize they want to explore a different emoji pixel design, then they should.</note>

 - [ ] **Define and Explore** Decomposition (5 minutes) (slide 11)
   - **Modeling:** Circle features on math emoji prototype.